Donttu/AoC2024/README.md

 I acknowledge that my solutions may not be the most optimized or utilize the most complex and efficient methods.
 This is partly due to my current skill level and knowledge of libraries.
 Since C# was the first language I used to learn the basics of programming, I continue to use it.
-Therefore, my focus is on maintaining readability for novice programmers and thoroughly documenting the essential steps of each program.
+Therefore, my focus is also on maintaining readability for novice programmers and thoroughly documenting the essential steps of each program.